le0flo/appunti.leoflo.me/README.md

 # Notes website

-A simple python program that generates a static website that hosts my [notes](https://github.com/le0flo/appunti).
+Simple python program that generates a static website for my [notes](https://github.com/le0flo/appunti).
-It even has a `config.toml` that tweaks the website's generation.
+It even has a configuration that you can tweak.

 ### Usage